The problem of "print line if line = DATA.gets"

 I'll whip up a patch implementing this today.

-Updated by duerst (Martin Dürst) almost 8 years ago
+Updated by duerst (Martin Dürst) over 8 years ago

 Just for completeness, at today's developers' meeting in Akihabara, there were several people who were supportive of this proposal.
 Arguments given were that humans read code top-down, but not necessarily left-to-right character-by-character, and that if we would want to claim that Ruby works strictly top-down and per-line-left-to-right, then postfix if (and friends) would be impossible in the first place.